scripting/feedlandSupport/docs/yourfeedlist.md

 ### Click a checkbox to subscribe

-The <i>checkbox</i> indicates if you're subscribed to the feed.
-If you're viewing someone else's list you will probably see some unchecked boxes.
+Each feed has a checkbox which indicates whether you are subscribed to the feed.

+In your own list all feeds are checked.
+If you're viewing <a href="https://imgs.scripting.com/2023/08/02/someoneElsesFeedList.png">someone else's list</a> you will probably see some unchecked boxes.

 When you check or uncheck a box the effect takes place immediately.
-One click to subscribe or unsubscribe.

 ### Click the title for info about the feed